A Guide To Different Types Of Secondary Glazing

 6. SHAPED SECONDARY GLAZING

-Tailored to suit your windows shape and size, shaped secondary glazing is bespoke to mirror your existing window as well as having all the added benefits of secondary glazing.
+Tailored to suit the exact shape and size of your windows, shaped secondary glazing is a fully bespoke solution that mirrors your existing window design while offering all the added benefits of secondary glazing.

 Shaped secondary glazing